Constrained Routing Between Non-Visible Vertices: Preliminaries

 We use $C^u_i$ and $\overline{C^u_i}$ to denote cones $C_i$ and $\overline{C_i}$ with apex $u$.
 Note that, by the way the cones are labeled, for any two vertices $u$ and $v$, it holds that $v \in C^u_i$ if and only if $u \in \overline{C^v_i}$.
 Analogous to the subcones defined for the constrained $\Theta_6$-graph, constraints split cones into subcones.
 We call a subcone of a positive cone a positive subcone and a subcone of a negative cone a negative subcone (see Fig.~\ref{fig:ConstrainedConesHalfGraph}).

 In the constrained half-$\Theta_6$-graph we add edges like in the constrained-$\Theta_6$-graph, but only in the positive cones (and their subcones).
+Hence, the constrained half-$\Theta_6$-graph is a proper subgraph of the constrained-$\Theta_6$-graph.
 We look at the undirected version of these graphs, i.e. when an edge is added, both vertices are allowed to use it.
 This is consistent with previous work on $\Theta$-graphs.

 Finally, we define the {\em constrained Delaunay triangulation}~\cite{BK06}.
 Given any two visible vertices $p$ and $q$, the constrained Delaunay triangulation contains an edge between $p$ and $q$ if and only if $p q$ is a constraint or there exists a circle $O$ with $p$ and $q$ on its boundary such that there is no vertex of $P$ in the interior of $O$ that is visible to both $p$ and $q$.